Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Introduction

-This paper is structured as follows: we begin with the description of the $\mathcal{F}$-NARX approach in the Sections~\ref{sec:methodology} and \ref{sec:sparse_fnarx}.
+While $\mathcal{F}$-NARX is applicable to a broad range of popular tasks, including system identification and time-series forecasting common in machine learning applications, this work focuses on its applicability to surrogate modeling.
+In surrogate modeling, the surrogate is typically trained on multiple evaluations of a physics-based model at different input configurations, with the goal of predicting the whole response trajectory for new unseen inputs.
+This contrasts with system identification and time-series forecasting, where the model is often trained on a single observed sequence and used to only forecast its future evolution.
+Surrogate modeling thus poses a particularly challenging problem, as it requires significant extrapolation capability and stability, thus pushing the limits of model generalization, making it an ideal test case to evaluate the performance of $\mathcal{F}$-NARX.
+To this end, the paper is structured as follows: Sections~\ref{sec:methodology} and \ref{sec:sparse_fnarx} provide a detailed description of the $\mathcal{F}$-NARX approach and its sparse formulation.
 This includes a brief recap on the basics of NARX modeling, followed by its extension to $\mathcal{F}$-NARX, as well as a concrete implementation of an $\mathcal{F}$-NARX model using a combination of principal-component analysis and a polynomial regression model.
-In Section~\ref{sec:applications}, we present two case studies to investigate the behavior and properties of the presented $\mathcal{F}$-NARX implementation and demonstrate its performance on a complex dynamical system.
+In Section~\ref{sec:applications}, we present two surrogate modeling case studies to investigate the behavior and properties of the presented $\mathcal{F}$-NARX implementation and demonstrate its performance on a complex dynamical system.
 A discussion on the $\mathcal{F}$-NARX approach and the presented results, as well as concluding remarks, are given in Section~\ref{sec:discussion_and_conclusion}.